eli6/mcp-server-demo-with-oauth/README.md

 # Minimal MCP Server + OAuth Demo (Bare Setup Guide)

 This guide shows a minimal, copy‑ready flow to run:
-- A Streamable HTTP MCP server (with SSE)
+- A Streamable HTTP MCP server (with SSE) on port 3000
-- A simple OAuth Authorization Server (demo) you can later swap for a managed IdP
+- A separate OAuth Authorization Server (demo) on port 3001 that you can later swap for a managed IdP

+**Architecture**: Two separate servers for realistic production setup.
+The MCP server focuses purely on MCP functionality while the OAuth server handles all authentication flows.

 Use this as the README for a bare server repo.